 Access Port has the same meaning as in the Service Terms for the Port Access service.
-Autonomous System TBC BGP means Border Gateway Protocol.
+Autonomous System has the same meaning used in IETF RFCs BGP means Border Gateway Protocol.
 Contract Year means, for each Service Order, each period of 12 months beginning on the date that the Service Order became binding and each anniversary of that date.
 Ethernet VLAN means Ethernet Virtual Local Area Network.
 Harm includes a. physical harm, electrical damage, corruption of data, interruption of service, exposure to legal liability, exposure to legal risk, or causing non-compliance with any Legal Requirement; b. interruption or interference with peering by other LINX members on the IXP; or c.
 Traffic Hijacking.
 Initial Term means the initial term of each Service Order before it renews.
 IXP means an internet exchange point.
 Link- Aggregated Access Port has the same meaning as in the Service Terms for the Port Access service.
-LINX Route Collector TBC
+LINX Route Collector means a route collector operated by LINX and connected to the LINX IXP of which your Access Port is a part.

-LINX Route Server TBC Peer means a network that is a LINX member connected to the same IXP with whom you have entered into a Peering Agreement.
+LINX Route Server means a route server operated by LINX and connected to the LINX IXP of which your Access Port is a part.
+Peer means a network that is a LINX member connected to the same IXP with whom you have entered into a Peering Agreement.
 Peering means the bilateral exchange of Traffic between two internet networks that are Autonomous Systems, using BGP4 to convey for which internet addresses each network will accept Traffic for delivery.
 Peering Agreement means an agreement between two networks to engage in Peering between themselves, and within the context of peering on a LINX IXP, means the agreement of two LINX members to peer over a LINX IXP Peering LAN.
 Peering LAN means a shared Ethernet domain on the IXP provided for the purpose of Peering.
 Peering Session means a BGP communications session between routers.
 Quarantine LAN means a segregated Ethernet domain on the LAN with highly restricted connectivity, used for the purpose of testing your configuration in a segregated environment so as to mitigate the risk of Harm to the IXP.
 Renewal Period has the meaning given to it in clause 3.2 of these Service Terms.
 Service Description means LINX's description of the Peering Bandwidth service set out in these Service Terms and any other written specification for the service provided to you by LINX and incorporated into your Service Order.
 Service Order in the context of these Service Terms, means a Service Order for the Peering Bandwidth service.
 Service Start Date means the date on which your Peering Bandwidth service will be deemed to start, as described in clause 3.3 of these Service Terms.
 Technical Requirements means the Technical Requirements for Peering set out in Annex 1 (Technical Requirements for Peering) of these Service Terms.
 Traffic means IP data packets addressed to publicly routable IP addresses based either on the IPv4 or IPv6 communications protocol, according to the context.
 Traffic Hijacking means inducing one or more LINX members to send Traffic to any of your Access Ports through a breach of the prohibitions in 9.1 of these Service Terms.